What to expect

 - Lasting pain.

 - Abdominal tenderness.

 - A general feeling of being unwell or of still being pregnant.

 What can I do?

 You can take a bath or shower as normal.
-Take care if you have a bath in the 24 hours following a general anaesthetic.
+Take care if you have a bath in the 24 hours following a general anaesthetic or conscious sedation.
 You will need to make sure someone is around to keep an eye on you, in case you are still feeling drowsy.

-You should avoid having sex for 1 week.
-You can get pregnant almost immediately following a termination of pregnancy, so it’s important to use contraception if you do not want to get pregnant.
+You can have sex when you feel sufficiently recovered from your treatment.
+You can get pregnant almost immediately following a termination of pregnancy, so it’s important to use contraception if you do not want to get pregnant straight away.